build-on-aws/bedrock-agent-txt2sql/README.md

 ## Introduction
-This guide details the setup process for an Amazon Bedrock agent on AWS, which will include setting up S3 buckets, a knowledge base, an action group, and a Lambda function.
+This guide details the setup process of an application that will use an agent on Amazon Bedrock.
+This will include setting up S3 buckets, action group, Lambda function, and a Cloud9 environment.
 We will use the Streamlit framework for the user interface.
-The agent is designed for dynamically creating an investment company portfolio based on specific parameters, and providing a Q&A capability to FOMC reports.
-This exercise will include a sending email method, but will not be fully configured.
+The agent is designed to dynamically create SQL queries for an Amazon Athena database, then fetch the data all using natural langauage. \

 ## Prerequisites
 - An active AWS Account.